 Veterinary Oncologist: 3-4 year residency.
 We featured an interview with a top veterinary oncologist, who works in NYC, named Dr. Farrelly.

 Veterinary Pathologist: One to three-year residency.
 According to the ACVP, approximately 50% of veterinary pathologists obtain a Ph.D.

 Each specialty requires passing a national test, education, and continuing education!

-Furthermore there are also other veterinary disciplines that don’t have residency programs approved by the ACVIM (American College of Veterinary Internal Medicine).
-Nevertheless they will still require many more years of training and certifications.
-To name a few: holistic veterinarian, acupuncture, & forensic veterinarian.
+Furthermore, some veterinary disciplines don’t have residency programs approved by the ACVIM (American College of Veterinary Internal Medicine).
+Nevertheless, they will still require many more years of training and certifications.
+A few programs that don’t have a specific residency program are holistic veterinarian, acupuncture, & forensic veterinarian.

 How long does it take to become a veterinarian?
 In short, eight to twelve years!